lynx-json/jsua/README.md

 A generic and embeddable user agent written in JavaScript.

+## data-jsua-app

+JSUA needs to know where its view hierarchy starts.
+To indicate the root view, add a `data-jsua-app` attribute to the root view and start JSUA by calling `fetch` and assigning `options.origin` to this view.

 ## fetch

 The `fetch` function has the same interface as the `fetch` function in the web browser's API.
 It's behavior is different, however.
 The `fetch` function will invoke `transferring.transfer`, `building.build`, `attaching.attach`, and `finishing.finish` for each call it receives.